phreeza/manuscript_axon_potentials/doc/manuscript.md

 Fiber density in the model fit at the recording locations.](../figs/fig_4.pdf){#fig:barnowl height=115%}

-The resulting EFP responses and the model fit are shown in [@fig:barnowl]A. The left column ([@fig:barnowl]Aa) shows the high-frequency response.
+The resulting EFP responses and the model fit are shown in [@fig:barnowl]A.
+[@fig:barnowl]A shows the high-frequency ($\geq 2$ kHz) response.
 The green lines show the actual responses in the data.
-The responses are have a Gabor-like shape, as expected [@wagner09], and have their maximal amplitude in the middle of the recording array.
+The responses are have a Gabor-like shape, as expected [@wagner09], and have their maximal amplitude in the center of the recording array, at around $850 \mu$m recording depth.
 Toward the edges, the amplitude decays.
 In the central region, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The shift in delay increases from ventral to dorsal, which is consistent with the anatomy.
 All these aspects are qualitatively reproduced by the model (red traces).
 The main deviation between model and data lies in a slightly diminished amplitude of the oscillation at the most central electrode sites.
+Because the phase shift in the central region is mainly determined by the conduction velocity, this might be due to the model being unable to track a slightly changing conduction velocity in the nucleus.
+A diminished amplitude in the model fit could reflect an inability to exactly match the phase progression.
+Another possible explanation is that the additional amplitude could be due to non-axonal sources such as postsynaptic spikes, which do not follow the assumptions underlying the model being fit.

-The right column ([@fig:barnowl]Ab) shows the low-frequency responses.
-Here we can see the typical polarity reversal observed in earlier figures.
+[@fig:barnowl]B shows the low-frequency ($30$ Hz - $2$ kHz) responses.
+Here we
+can see the typical polarity reversal observed in earlier figures.
 The responses at the dorsal and ventral edges show the same shape, but with the polarity inverted.
-The central responses show a diminished maximum amplitude, but not a total cancellation of the response.
-This is due to the contribution of the more local quadruposle component at this location relatively close to the activated fibers.
-The model is able to capture the behaviour of this component as well, with some slight deviations in the amplitude of the peak at ventral locations, and a small oscillation with period of $\approx 1$ ms in the center of the recording.
+The central responses show a diminished maximum amplitude, but not a total cancellation of the response (as expected for a pure dipole).
+This is due to the contribution of the more local quadrupole component at this location relatively close to the activated fibers.
+The model is able to capture the behaviour of this component as well, with a slight underestimation of the amplitude of the peak at ventral locations, and a small oscillation in the data with period of $\approx 1$ ms in the center of the recording.
+Here, too, the deviations might be due to a slightly inhomogenous conduction velocity or non-axonal sources.

-[@fig:barnowl]B shows the membrane voltage that was inferred in order to fit the model to the data.
-It is composed of high and low-frequency components similar to those observed in the data.
+[@fig:barnowl]C shows the average membrane voltage next to the first electrode over time that was inferred in order to fit the model to the data.
+The shape corresponds to the peri-stimulus time histogram (PSTH) convolved with the average waveform of a spike.
+It is composed of high and low-frequency components similar to those observed in the EFP.
 The most salient difference is that in the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane voltage the low-frequency component is much larger.
 This is due to the fact that the second derivative term in the current equation essentially imposes a high-pass filter on the membrane voltage.

-The inferred fiber density is shown in [@fig:barnowl]C. The density has its maximum at the center of the electrode array, and decays steadily to both sides.
-This is consistent with the known anatomy of axons in NL.
+The inferred fiber density is shown in [@fig:barnowl]D. The density has its maximum at the center of the electrode array, and decays steadily to both sides.
+This fiber density profile is consistent with the known anatomy of axons in NL.
 The density does not decay to zero on either side, which may be due to the limited range of recording locations.
 The fiber density beyond the border of the nucleus in dorsal direction should be zero.

 Discussion
 ==============